Qlik-PE/DbLoadgen/README.md

 # DbLoadgen: A Scalable Solution for Generating Transactional Load Against a Database

-DbLoadgen is scalable solution for generating transactional loads against a database, perhaps must useful for testing CDC tools such as Qlik Replicate.
+DbLoadgen is scalable solution for generating transactional loads against a database, perhaps most useful for testing CDC tools such as Qlik Replicate.
 Focus is on generating a random series of INSERT, UPDATE, and DELETE statements across the tables that make up the dataset being tested, not in generating a true OLTP-load as one might see in an implementation of a benchmark such as TPC-C.

-DbLoadgen is somewhat different from other open source tools that can be found in that it is designed to be extremely flexible.
+DbLoadgen is somewhat different from other open-source tools that can be found in that it is designed to be extremely flexible.
 In particular:

 * DbLoadgen is metadata-driven, meaning that all the data structures